 I grew up in Austin, Texas am married and have 4 kids.
 I’ve been training others, for over 30 years.
 Although I’ve worked with members of the general public for many years, I currently primarily work with athletes at the high school level and up.
 I have numerous certifications including those from the National Academy Of Sports Medicine (NASM), International Sports Sciences Association (ISSA), and a CPR certification.
 After playing high school football, I needed a physical outlet and discovered bodybuilding.
-I walked into at Gold’s Gym in Waco while attending Baylor University and have been lifting weights ever since.
+I walked into a Gold’s Gym in Waco while attending Baylor University and have been lifting weights ever since.

 I’ve won various titles during the 13 years that I competed in bodybuilding in both the National Physique Committee (NPC) and Amateur Athletic Union (AAU) and always placed in the top 3 of any contest that I entered.
-Bodybuilding taught me about the value of hard work, discipline and sacrifice.
-I enjoy writing and have written 6 books so far on heath and fitness, bodybuilding and a children’s book with my kids, I have been a contributing writer for numerous health and fitness websites and magazines.
+Bodybuilding taught me about the value of hard work, discipline, and sacrifice.
+I enjoy writing and have written 6 books so far on health and fitness, bodybuilding and a children’s book with my kids, I have been a contributing writer for numerous health and fitness websites and magazines.

 I was a member of the Austin’s Mayor Fitness Council in 2007 and worked on the advisory board for “America’s Fittest City” campaign with other leaders in the community.
 I still compete regularly in events such as Austin’s Fittest (2015 winner over age 50).
 I love training hungry, driven individuals to help them see the possibilities, set goals and then crush those goals.